ZakariaR1ad/ZakariaR1ad/README.md

 ### Hey there, I'm R1ad 👋

-I'm a Software engineer and I'm interested in Cyber security and Machine Learning.
+I'm a PhD Student in XAI and I'm interested in AI, Cyber security and Cryptography.

 - I'm continuously trying to learn something new.
 - I’m looking to collaborate on machine learning projects.